TremeschinArchive/PocketSolar/.github/Readme.md

-👆【☰】Table of Contents

-Solar panel IV curve tracker in PIC16F877A, HC-06 Bluetooth and a front end GUI in Rust.
+Solar panel IV curve tracker using a PIC16F877A Microcontroller, HC-06 Bluetooth module and a front end GUI in Rust.

 <br>